-Sign in to your router admin control panel through the 192.168.l.254 IP Default Gateway.
+How to sign in to your router admin control panel, through the 192.168.l.254 IP Default Gateway.
+Complete guide and FAQ.

 The IP address 192.168.1.254 is a private internet protocol address, which is often utilised by routers as their Default Gateway, allowing users to gain access to the device’s control panel.
 From there, an authorised user can adjust various router settings or network options, optimising their private network.